itsMapleLeaf/bot-cluster/src/laplus/notes.md

 - [ ] show total length in footer
 - [ ] arrows to navigate pages
 - [ ] close button

+## bugs

+- [ ] fix streams sometimes ending early with no error
+  - at the moment, the queue player tries to advance immediately when going idle. it should wait a bit (presumably for the network to wake up again), _then_ advance if still idle
+- [ ] errors get shown twice
+- [ ] sometimes 403 happens and stops the stream, but if seeking works, can use that as a form of recovery